Find out what your motor vehicle must have before you can drive or park on the road.

-Privately operated cars, utes, vans and four-wheel drives must have a current WoF.
+Privately operated cars, utes, vans and 4-wheel drives must have a current WoF.
 Commercial vehicles and heavy vehicles must have a current certificate of fitness (CoF).

 A current WoF shows the vehicle has been inspected by an approved WoF inspector and was roadworthy at the time of the last WoF inspection.